FAQ

 Section titled “Streaming and Data Pipelines”What are WAL and CDC?

-CDC (Change Data Capture) CDC records the resulting interaction state after mutation, making it easy to synchronize data to downstream systems.
+- CDC (Change Data Capture) — records resulting state after mutation for downstream sync

 How does Actionbase support analytics and pipelines?

-Section titled “How does Actionbase support analytics and pipelines?”WAL and CDC streams can be used for:
+Section titled “How does Actionbase support analytics and pipelines?”WAL and CDC streams can feed analytics systems, async processors, background jobs, or data migrations.

 Can Actionbase handle high write throughput?